moonmatt/metmusic/README.md

     author: // the author
     media: // the link to the media src
     thumbnail: // the youtube thumbnail
-    })
+    fulltitle: // used only to avoid downloading the same song multiple times })

  And then the client